 If we focus our attention and thinking each day regularly upon God's love, compassion, mercy, forgiveness, peace, joy, generosity, and encouragement, we might find ourselves doing more of it.
 We will often times convince ourselves toward whatever it is we choose to think about.
 So let's be strategic about our thinking.

-3:24 “Make every effort to enter through the narrow door, because many, I tell you, will try to enter and will not be able to.
+Luke 13:24 “Strive to enter in by the narrow door, for many, I tell you, will seek to enter in, and will not be able.
+WEB

 Out of sight … out of mind (Those who have ears to hear let him hear)

 We are aware of what we bring to our conscious attention.
 If it does not come to our consciousness we remain unaware or blind.
 To evaluate something we need to pause and sit with it for a while.
 If we skim or glance at it we really can't understand it unless of course we just want some vague ambiguous understanding.
 Unfortunately most people live by this kind of understanding... including their understanding of God.
 It's easily justified because everyone else is doing it.

 Each of us have a set of beliefs guiding our conscious activity.
 These beliefs do not materialize out of genetics, pills, or osmosis.
 They develop by learning, practice, acceptance, adoption, accommodation, and research.
 We choose to agree or disagree.
 Many of us accept information we don't want to hear or don't like.
 We learn truth about ourselves that is uncomfortable from teachers, loved ones, doctors, dentists, and perhaps our clothes (don't seem to fit anymore).

 We often defend our current condition or way of living because we have convinced ourselves it is okay.
 When truth comes to us that is controversial or suggesting we are wrong we will often react to defend our position.
 Who likes to be told they are wrong?
 We can know we our taking a defensive position by checking to see how objective we are thinking with the challenging information.